Kirkley High School (2001-2006), University of Bath (2006-2010), University of the West of England (2012-2014)

 GCSEs including drama, business studies and French; A Levels in maths, further maths, chemistry and physics; BSc in maths and physics, MSc in science communication

 LOTS OF PLACES.
 A t-shirt printing factory, Primark, at a Morrison’s customer service desk, and more.
-More recently, I did a similar job to my current one at the Economic and Social Research Council.
+More recently, I worked as a press officer at the Economic and Social Research Council.

 Royal Academy of Engineering

 I use social media and other digital multimedia to share the latest engineering news

 I work to share the latest engineering news with the public.
 News such as cool new inventions, amazing new discoveries and achievements, or data about engineers jobs and skills.
 Sometimes we’ll be trying to reach politicians with the news, sometimes we’ll be trying to reach engineers themselves – or sometimes we’re targeting young people, parents and teachers to encourage more people to explore engineering.

 My role in this involves ‘digital communications’ – that’s things like social media, email newsletters, online videos and interactive tools on our website.
 This is a relatively new role in my organisation, separate from our publications team (who create printed magazines and other materials) and our news team (who work with more traditional journalists in newspapers and broadcasting) – but we all work closely together.

 When we have news or information to share, we’ll dig into it – What’s special about this award-winning engineering?
 How does it work?
 What challenges did people have to overcome?
 How does it impact peoples’ lives? – and get to know the people behind it.
 If we have a big campaign or an event we’re trying to promote, we’ll boil it down into clear messages – something clear and memorable and interesting.